daviddoo02/arc-bridge/README.md

 ## TODOs
 - [x] Support CI via GitHub action
+- [x] Automate installation steps on Windows
 - [ ] Verify installation steps on macOS
-- [ ] Automate installation steps on Windows
-- [ ] Add a flag to turn state estimator on/off
+- [ ] Add a flag to turn state estimator (if applicable) on/off
 - [ ] Support PlotJuggler on the fly

 ## Quick Start